thoughtbot/design-sprint/README.md

 # DEPRECATED

 This guide is no longer maintained and supported.
-We recommend reading our [Playbook](https://thoughtbot.com/playbook/validation/product-design-sprint) instead.
+Our new guide can be found at <https://design.thoughtbot.com/sprint-guide>.

 ---